juanfonsecasolis/shapefileVisualizer/README.md

 Demo
 ---
-You can download a demo APK from https://play.google.com/store/apps/details?id=open.juanf.shapefilevisualizer.
+You can see the application up and running by going to https://play.google.com/store/apps/details?id=open.juanf.shapefilevisualizer.

 License
 ---